Cape Town Water Crisis: a call for tourism sector to stand united

 The worst thing we can do is to go quiet.
 Now is the time to equip ourselves with the tools and information to keep brand Cape Town alive and to ensure that we come through this crisis, not entirely unscathed, but able to recover quickly with the long term impact limited as far as possible.

 Now is the time for the industry to mobilise and to work together on a communication campaign that says we are united in our efforts to overcome this challenge and show visitors that we are open for business.
-Whilst #DayZero might be a reality soon, there are alternatives and we are well-equipped and able to deal with this crisis.
+The message must instill confidence in our markets that we are well-equipped and able to deal with this crisis.

 There are businesses who have sound contingency plans in place and there are areas within the Western Cape that are not as badly affected as Cape Town, so guests must be informed and given the option to stay near Cape Town and still enjoy what the Western Cape and Cape Town have to offer.